top of page

 The hub is a collaboration between the Parish, The Real Junk Food Project, Brighton Table Tennis Club and the Voices in Exile charity.

-find out more https://fitzherbertcommunityhub.org.uk/
+find out more: https://fitzherbertcommunityhub.org.uk/

 3Travelling Future Road Show_edited.jpg